How can you plan for a successful expo?

 At all costs, avoid providing exhibitors with small, limited space.
 It is better to acquire a bigger size and consider the standard size for walkway of visitors.
 Note: you do not wait to have exhibitors sign-up before you get a venue.
 You set your target first (in terms of booths to be sold) then identify the venue.

 Create a Promotional Plan

 Once everything has been planned from the location to the date of the event, proceed to develop your marketing plan.
-There are plenty of ways to advertise an exhibition event, here are some of them:
+There are several ways to promote and advertise an exhibition, here are some of them: